Last Updated | December 7, 2022

 Telehealth for COVID-19 patients

-COVID-19 has only accelerated the usage and need of telehealth in today’s world.
+COVID-19 has only accelerated the usage and need for telehealth in today’s world.
 Now more patients than ever are willing to adopt telehealth as a solution for their health issues.

 How telehealth can impact healthcare on a global scale?